UditKarth/fullstackopen/part0/new_note_diagram.md

     server->> browser: HTML Header
     deactivate server

-    Note right of server: The server sends the redirect request back to the browser, sending it to the location in the header
+    Note left of server: The server sends the redirect request back to the browser, sending it to the location in the header

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server